ignitikus/what-i-learned-in-week-0/README.md

 ### ***Day 1***
 * Spent morning setting up MacBook
-* Learned about terminal common commands: pwd, ls, cd, mv, mkdir
+* Learned about terminal/bash common commands: pwd, ls, cd, mv, mkdir
+* Learned about flags such as `ls -a` that modifies a command to display all files in a directory.
+* Learned about MarkDown and its' functionality.
+It functions as simplified html.
-* Introduced to Visual Studio Code
+* Introduced to Visual Studio Code.
+A source code editor for variety of different languages.

+### ***Day 2***
+* Learned about functionality of Git.
+  * Git is a powerful program that is integrated in terminal.
+  * Git can be used online and offline.
+It stores all changes to a code.
+Which can be traced back.
+* Learned how make a repository on GitHub and how to connect to it through terminal.